Columbus Macro LLC Sells 1,285 Shares of Graniteshares Gold Trust (NYSEARCA:BAR)

-Columbus Macro LLC trimmed its position in shares of Graniteshares Gold Trust (NYSEARCA:BAR – Free Report) by 0.6% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 213,981 shares of the company’s stock after selling 1,285 shares during the period.
-Graniteshares Gold Trust makes up 1.6% of Columbus Macro LLC’s portfolio, making the stock its 14th biggest holding.
-Columbus Macro LLC’s holdings in Graniteshares Gold Trust were worth $4,078,000 at the end of the most recent reporting period.
+Columbus Macro LLC trimmed its holdings in Graniteshares Gold Trust (NYSEARCA:BAR – Free Report) by 0.6% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 213,981 shares of the company’s stock after selling 1,285 shares during the quarter.
+Graniteshares Gold Trust accounts for 1.6% of Columbus Macro LLC’s portfolio, making the stock its 14th largest holding.
+Columbus Macro LLC owned approximately 0.43% of Graniteshares Gold Trust worth $4,078,000 as of its most recent SEC filing.

-A number of other hedge funds also recently bought and sold shares of BAR.
-Bank of New York Mellon Corp bought a new stake in Graniteshares Gold Trust during the first quarter valued at about $21,735,000.
-Captrust Financial Advisors raised its position in shares of Graniteshares Gold Trust by 5,895.2% during the fourth quarter.
-Captrust Financial Advisors now owns 1,045,387 shares of the company’s stock valued at $18,869,000 after buying an additional 1,027,950 shares during the last quarter.
-Cambria Investment Management L.P. raised its position in shares of Graniteshares Gold Trust by 297.7% during the first quarter.
-Cambria Investment Management L.P. now owns 832,840 shares of the company’s stock valued at $16,249,000 after buying an additional 623,428 shares during the last quarter.
-Jane Street Group LLC raised its position in shares of Graniteshares Gold Trust by 597.0% during the third quarter.
-Jane Street Group LLC now owns 531,572 shares of the company’s stock valued at $8,755,000 after buying an additional 455,302 shares during the last quarter.
-Finally, Virtu Financial LLC raised its position in shares of Graniteshares Gold Trust by 459.0% during the first quarter.
-Virtu Financial LLC now owns 346,625 shares of the company’s stock valued at $6,655,000 after buying an additional 284,619 shares during the last quarter.
+Several other hedge funds also recently modified their holdings of BAR.
+Bank of New York Mellon Corp bought a new stake in shares of Graniteshares Gold Trust in the first quarter valued at approximately $21,735,000.
+Captrust Financial Advisors raised its stake in shares of Graniteshares Gold Trust by 5,895.2% in the fourth quarter.
+Captrust Financial Advisors now owns 1,045,387 shares of the company’s stock valued at $18,869,000 after purchasing an additional 1,027,950 shares in the last quarter.
+Cambria Investment Management L.P. raised its stake in shares of Graniteshares Gold Trust by 297.7% in the first quarter.
+Cambria Investment Management L.P. now owns 832,840 shares of the company’s stock valued at $16,249,000 after purchasing an additional 623,428 shares in the last quarter.
+Jane Street Group LLC raised its stake in shares of Graniteshares Gold Trust by 597.0% in the third quarter.
+Jane Street Group LLC now owns 531,572 shares of the company’s stock valued at $8,755,000 after purchasing an additional 455,302 shares in the last quarter.
+Finally, Virtu Financial LLC raised its stake in shares of Graniteshares Gold Trust by 459.0% in the first quarter.
+Virtu Financial LLC now owns 346,625 shares of the company’s stock valued at $6,655,000 after purchasing an additional 284,619 shares in the last quarter.

 Graniteshares Gold Trust Company Profile